31st Annual Utah Championship

 Utah Championship Tournament History

-The 2021 golf tournament marks the 30th year in the Utah Championship's partnership with the PGA TOUR, which has been held every year since 1990 (except for 1997 and 1998).
-The first seven golf tournaments (1990 – 1996) were played at the Riverside Country Club in Provo and the following sixteen (1999 – 2014) were hosted by the Willow Creek Country Club in Salt Lake City.
+The 2021 golf tournament marked the 30th year in the Utah Championship's partnership with the PGA TOUR, which has been held every year since 1990 (except for 1997 and 1998).
+The first seven golf tournaments (1990 – 1996) were played at the Riverside Country Club in Provo and the following sixteen (1999 – 2014) were hosted by the Willow Creek Country Club in Sandy.
 The tournament briefly moved to Thanksgiving Point Golf Club in Lehi in 2015 and 2016, a course designed by golf legend Johnny Miller.
-In 2017, the tournament found its current home at Oakridge Country Club in Farmington, Utah.
+And in 2017, the tournament found its current home at Oakridge Country Club in Farmington, Utah.

 Every year the list of notable alumni grows; Tony Finau (Class of 2014) has become one of the top players on the PGA TOUR and Cameron Champ, the 2018 Utah Champion, won the Sanderson Farms Championship only three months after getting his PGA TOUR card.
 Other notable players include Adam Long, Martin Trainer, Corey Conners, C.T.
 Pan and Sung Kang, all of whom have claimed victories on the PGA TOUR this year.

 As made evident by Utah Championship alumni, the Korn Ferry Tour is the path to the PGA TOUR.